 Revelation Chapters 4, 5, and 6

-raiment; and they had on their heads crowns of gold” (Revelation 4:4).
+"And round about the throne were four and twenty seats: and upon the seats I saw four and twenty elders sitting, clothed in white raiment; and they had on their heads crowns of gold” (Rev. 4:4).
 You will find these twenty-four elders mentioned elsewhere in Revelation.
-We already met one of the elders in our discussion of the “great multitude” in Revelation 7.
+We have already met one of the elders in our discussion of the “great multitude” in Revelation chapter seven.

 We want to find out as much as possible about the twenty-four elders.
 "And when He [Yahushua] had taken the book, the four beasts and four and twenty elders fell down before the Lamb, having every one of them harps, and golden vials full of odors, which are the prayers of saints.
-And they [the twenty-four elders] sung a new song, saying, Thou art worthy to take the book, and to open the seals thereof: for Thou wast slain, and hast redeemed us to Elohim by Thy blood out of every kindred, and tongue, and people, and nation; and hast made us unto our Elohim kings and priests: and we shall reign on the earth” (Revelation 5:8-10, emphasis added).
+And they [the twenty-four elders] sung a new song, saying, Thou art worthy to take the book, and to open the seals thereof: for Thou wast slain, and hast redeemed us to Elohim by Thy blood out of every kindred, and tongue, and people, and nation; and hast made us unto our Elohim kings and priests: and we shall reign on the earth” (Rev. 5:8-10, emphasis added).

-These twenty-four elders have been “redeemed” or ransomed unto Elohim by the blood of the Lamb.
-We have no evidence that any other worlds have ever fallen into sin, therefore the inhabitants of the other worlds in the Universe do not need to be redeemed.
-These elders are from the earth and are now in heaven and someday they "shall reign on the earth."
+These twenty-four elders have been “redeemed” unto Elohim by the blood of the Lamb.
+We have no evidence any other worlds in the Universe have ever fallen into sin; therefore, the inhabitants of the other worlds in the Universe do not need to be redeemed.
+These elders are from the earth and are now in heaven, and someday, they "shall reign on the earth."

-- 1. Enoch (“And Enoch walked with Elohim: and he was not; for Elohim took him” [Genesis 5:24].)
+1. Enoch.
+“And Enoch walked with Elohim: and he was not; for Elohim took him” (Gen. 5:24).

-- 2. Elijah (“And it came to pass, as they still went on, and talked, that, behold, there appeared a chariot of fire, and horses of fire, and parted them asunder; and Elijah went up by a whirlwind into heaven” [2 Kings 2:11].)
+2. Elijah.
+“And it came to pass, as they still went on, and talked, that, behold, there appeared a chariot of fire, and horses of fire, and parted them asunder; and Elijah went up by a whirlwind into heaven” (2 Kings 2:11).

-- 3. Moses (“Yet Michael the archangel, when contending with the devil He disputed about the body of Moses, durst not bring against him a railing accusation, but said, Yahuwah rebuke thee” [Jude 9].)
+3. Moses.
+“Yet Michael the archangel, when contending with the devil He disputed about the body of Moses, durst not bring against him a railing accusation, but said, Yahuwah rebuke thee” (Jude 9).

-But who are these twenty-four redeemed elders?
-We read in Matthew, “Yahushua, when He had cried again with a loud voice, yielded up the ghost.
-And, behold, the veil of the temple was rent in twain from the top to the bottom [the earthly ‘daily’ ended]; and the earth did quake, and the rocks rent; and the graves were opened; and many bodies of the saints which slept arose, and came out of the graves after His resurrection, and went into the holy city, and appeared unto many” (Matthew 27:50-53, emphasis added).
+But who are these twenty-four “redeemed” elders?
+We read in Matthew, “Yahushua, when He had cried again with a loud voice, yielded up the ghost [the breath].
+And, behold, the veil of the temple was rent in twain from the top to the bottom [the earthly ‘daily’ ended - “sacrifice and oblation” ceased (Dan.
+9:27)]; and the earth did quake, and the rocks rent; and the graves were opened; and many bodies of the saints which slept arose, and came out of the graves after His resurrection, and went into the holy city, and appeared unto many” (Matt.
+27:50-53, emphasis added).

-“And I beheld, and I heard the voice of many angels round about the throne and the beasts and the elders: and the number of them was ten thousand times ten thousand, and thousands of thousands” (Revelation 5:11, emphasis added).
+“And I beheld, and I heard the voice of many angels round about the throne and the beasts and the elders: and the number of them was ten thousand times ten thousand, and thousands of thousands” (Rev. 5:11, emphasis added).

 Compare what it says above to Daniel 7:10.
 "A fiery stream issued and came forth from before Him: thousand thousands ministered unto Him, and ten thousand times ten thousand stood before Him: the judgment was set, and the books were opened” (emphasis added).
 Are we seeing the same scene pictured in these two verses from Revelation and Daniel?

-In Ezekiel 1, the four beasts surround the throne of Elohim, but the elders are not there nor are any additional thrones.
+In Ezekiel chapter one the four beasts surround the throne of Elohim, but the elders are not there nor are any additional thrones.
 Neither are the thousands of thousands or the ten thousand times ten thousand angels pictured there.
-Revelation 5:11 and Daniel 7:10 are the only two instances in the Bible where Elohim’s throne is present with the thousand thousands and ten thousand times ten thousand angels and the twenty-four elders; this leads one to believe that they are describing the same event.
+Revelation 5:11 and Daniel 7:10 are the only two instances in the Bible where Elohim’s throne is present with the thousand thousands and ten thousand times ten thousand angels and the twenty-four elders; this leads one to believe they are describing the same event.

-The time frame for the vision given in Revelation 4 and 5 is also 1798.
-The seals could not be opened before that time because it is during this scene that Yahushua receives the book sealed with seven seals.
+The time frame for the vision given in Revelation chapters four and five is also AD 1798.
+The seals could not be opened before that time because it is during this scene Yahushua receives the book sealed with seven seals.

-Yahushua was found worthy to begin to open the seals.
+Yahushua was found worthy to begin opening the seals.
 “The Lion of the tribe of Judah, the Root of David hath prevailed to open the book, and to loose the seven seals thereof.
-And I beheld, and lo, in the midst of the throne and of the four beasts, and in the midst of the elders, stood a Lamb as it had been slain, having seven horns and seven eyes, which are the seven Spirits of Elohim sent forth into all the earth, and He came and took the book out of the right hand of Him [Elohim] that sat upon the throne” (Revelation 5:5-7).
+And I beheld, and lo, in the midst of the throne and of the four beasts, and in the midst of the elders, stood a Lamb as it had been slain, having seven horns and seven eyes, which are the seven Spirits of Elohim sent forth into all the earth, and He came and took the book out of the right hand of Him [Elohim] that sat upon the throne” (Rev. 5:5-7).

-Books or scrolls or rolls were sealed in ancient times to keep the contents from being tampered with so the ones that it was being sent to could read it with its original content.
-One by one the seals of the book that Yahushua took from His Father are removed, and as they are removed a progression of events on earth is seen taking place.
+Books or scrolls or rolls were sealed in ancient times to keep the contents from being tampered with so the one it was being sent to could read it in its original content without fear of it having been altered.
+One by one, the seals of the book Yahushua took from His Father are removed, and as they are removed, a progression of events on the earth is seen taking place.

 THE FIRST SEAL

 “And I saw when the Lamb opened one of the seals, and I heard, as it were the noise of thunder, one of the four beasts saying, Come and see.
-And I saw, and behold a white horse: and he that sat on him had a bow; and a crown was given unto him: and he went forth conquering, and to conquer” (Revelation 6:1-2, emphasis added).
+And I saw, and behold a white horse: and he that sat on him had a bow; and a crown was given unto him: and he went forth conquering, and to conquer” (Rev. 6:1-2, emphasis added).